STAR Tutorial

 <- click

-For successfull running one can submit an application for Free Github Education benefits.
+For successfull running on Github Codespaces one can submit an application for Free Github Education benefits.

 This is an example analysis of StPicoDst